 A combined law and public policy program is available in which the student may obtain both a J.D. degree and a master's degree (M.P.P.) in four years, instead of the five years that would be required if each degree were pursued separately.

-Candidates interested in this joint degree program must apply to and gain acceptance by both the School of Law and the Public Policy Program and must fulfill the requirements of both programs.
+Candidates interested in this combined degree program must apply to and gain acceptance by both the School of Law and the Public Policy Program and must fulfill the requirements of both programs.
 See the School of Law's Catalog entry for a description of the Juris Doctor, JD.

-Students accepted for the J.D./M.P.P. degree program are required to have thirty-seven hours of M.P.P. course credit.
+M.P.P.
+Degree Requirements Students accepted for the J.D./M.P.P. degree program are required to have thirty-seven hours of M.P.P. course credit.
+The following core courses are required: